tmax818/cmpsci190/discussion/week3/week3.md

 2. The textbook states that JavaScript does not work well with CSS style rules in cross-browser situations.
 In your own words, why is this true?
 (5 points)

 The 'C' in CSS stands for cascading.
 All browsers have default CSS settings that are applied automatically.
 These default settings can override styles that the developer creates given that styles are applied in a "cascading" manner.
-NPM ools such as [Normalize.css](https://necolas.github.io/normalize.css/) can and should be used to ensure that styling is rendered as entended by the developer in different browsers.
+NPM tools such as [Normalize.css](https://necolas.github.io/normalize.css/) can and should be used to ensure that styling is rendered as intended by the developer in different browsers.

 3. Hour 14  covers the topic of Good Coding Practice.
 In your opinion, would it have made it easier to learn JavaScript if this topic had been presented earlier in the textbook?
 As a JavaScript programmer, what information in Hour 14 is most valuable to you?
 (5 points)

-I believe that the tips given in Hour 14 would not make sense to someone learning JavaScript as their first langauge.
+I believe that the tips given in Hour 14 would not make sense to someone learning JavaScript as their first language.
 One thing I think the author could have done better would have been to not violate this advice in presenting topics.
-To this point it has been rare that he has seperated JavaScript code into a separate file.
+To this point it has been rare that he has separated JavaScript code into a separate file.

-I found the section on `try catch` and the use of `<noscript>` tags the most valueable.
+I found the section on `try catch` and the use of `<noscript>` tags the most valuable.

 4. In your own words, explain the technique of preloading images for animations.
 (5 points)